ah-mabrouk/otas_micro_service_package/README.md

 ## License

-Solutionplus/MicroService package is limited and private software belongs to Solutionplus.net company.
+Solutionplus/MicroService package is limited and proprietary software belongs to Solutionplus.net company.